caiopizzol/docx2pdf-api/readme.md

 All converted files should be found on examples folder with same name as the origin file but with the .pdf extension

-### 2. Swagger UI
+### 2. Swagger UI / Documentation

-It is also possible to simulate the API service through the Swagger UI.
+Together with the API documentation, it is also possible to simulate the API service through Swagger UI.

 - Open your browser and access the url: